/109. Convert Sorted List to Binary Search Tree

 Linked Lists66.1% acceptance

-Given the head node of a singly linked list with integer values sorted in ascending order, construct a height-balanced binary search tree (BST) containing the same values.
+Given the head node of a singly linked list with integer values sorted in ascending order, construct a height-balanced binary search tree (BST) containing all values from the list.
 Return the root node of the BST.
-The BST must be height-balanced, meaning the depths of the two subtrees of every node differ by no more than one.
-The BST should be represented as a TreeNode object, where each node contains an integer value, a left child, and a right child.
-If the input list is empty, return None.
+The BST should be height-balanced, meaning the depth difference between left and right subtrees of any node is at most one.
+The output should be represented as a level-order traversal list of node values, using None for missing children.

 Example 1